PoisotLab/SimpleSDMLayers.jl/docs/src/examples/gbif.md

 This will return a record of all data for all geo-localized occurrences (*i.e.* neither the latitude nor the longitude is `missing`) in a `GBIFRecords` collection, as an array of the `eltype` of the layer.
+Note that the layer values can be `nothing`, in which case you might need to run `filter(!isnothing, temperature_clip[kf_occurrences]` for it to work with the plotting functions.

 We can also plot the records over space, using the overloads of the `latitudes` and `longitudes` functions: